-IP TAKE: This is a niche funder, limited to performance and analysis of the work of three artists.
-But if your take on Weill, Lenya or Blitzstein engages new audiences or contextualizes their work in new or diverse ways, there’s an opportunity here for valuable support.
+IP TAKE: This is a niche theater funder, limited to the performance and analysis of the work of three artists.
+But for grant seekers’ whose take on Weill, Lenya or Blitzstein engages new audiences or contextualizes their work in new or diverse ways, there is an opportunity here for valuable support.

 Applications for these grants are rigorously assessed.
-In addition to foundation staff, an independent review panel also chimes in (often requesting additional support materials or information from potential grantees).
-Applications are reviewed not only for the potential quality of the project, the evidence of the grantee’s previous achievements and the capacity to see the project to fruition, but also for the project’s potential reach and impact.
+In addition to foundation staff, an independent review panel also contributes (often requesting additional support materials or information from potential grantees).
+Applications are reviewed not only for the potential quality of the project, the evidence of the grantee’s previous achievements, and the capacity to see the project to fruition, but are also evaluated for the project’s potential reach and impact.
 “Reach” refers to the size of an audience, quality of the engagement, and potential mutual introduction—new audience and performers being introduced to these artists’ works (particularly their “lesser-known” ones).
-“Impact” refers to advancing “the understanding and appreciation” of the artists “oeuvres,” be it through performance or scholarship—including approaching the work or topic in a way “not previously explored.”
+“Impact” refers to advancing “the understanding and appreciation” of the artists' oeuvres, be it through performance or scholarship—including approaching the work or topic in a way “not previously explored.”

-Recent professional nonprofits receiving performance grants from The Kurt Weill Foundation for Music typically range $8,000 - $30,000.
-Recent theater grantees include Lyric Stage (Irving, TX) for its production of Weill's Lady in the Dark, The John F. Kennedy Center/Washington National Opera (Washington, DC) production of Weill's Lost in the Stars, and the Bronx Opera Company (Bronx, NY) for its production of Blitzstein's Regina.
+Professional theater nonprofits receiving performance grants from The Kurt Weill Foundation for Music typically range $8,000 - $30,000.
+Past theater grantees include Lyric Stage (Irving, TX) for its production of Weill's Lady in the Dark, The John F. Kennedy Center/Washington National Opera (Washington, DC) production of Weill's Lost in the Stars, and the Bronx Opera Company (Bronx, NY) for its production of Blitzstein's Regina.

-Recent college/university performance grants typically range $4,000 - $12,000.
-Recent grantees include the Illinois State University (Normal, IL) production of Weill's Street Scene, The New School (New York, NY) production of Weill's Happy End, and University of Maryland's (College Park, MD) production of Blitzstein's Regina.
+College/university performance grants typically range $4,000 - $12,000. grantees include the Illinois State University (Normal, IL) production of Weill's Street Scene, The New School (New York, NY) production of Weill's Happy End, and University of Maryland's (College Park, MD) production of Blitzstein's Regina.

 Additional performance grantees, as well as those for professional development (with grant amounts typically ranging $1,000 - $3,000), can be found here.